tigerbeetledb/tigerbeetle/docs/internals/ARCHITECTURE.md

 ### Simulation

-TigerBeetle uses a variety of techniques to ensure that the code is correct, from good old example-based test to strict style guide which emphasizes simplicity and directness.
+TigerBeetle uses a variety of techniques to ensure that the code is correct, from good old example-based tests to strict style guide which emphasizes simplicity and directness.
 The most important technique deployed is simulation testing, as seen on <https://sim.tigerbeetle.com>.

 TigerBeetle simulator, VOPR, can run an entire cluster on a single thread, injecting various storage